Industry 4.0

 Servitization

 One trend that Industry 4.0 enables is servitization, which refers to a new business model in which the product, a robot or machine component for example, remains the property of the manufacturer, who assumes responsibility for the service and maintenance.
-Utilization of the product thus becomes a service, which the customer make use of in a flexible manner.
+Utilization of the product thus becomes a service, which the customer makes use of in a flexible manner.
 If the machine becomes idle because of a malfunction, the customer is not required to pay.
 This results in new demands on the serviceability and quality assurance of the machines.

 Cloud controls